andriipalchik/epam/README.md

 Answer:
 0

 2.)
-What is the equation to get 24 with 1,3,4 and 6 you can only divide, multiply or add them?Output example: 24 == 1 / 3 * 4 + 6
+What is the equation to get 24 with 1,3,4 and 6 you can only divide, multiply or add them?
+Output example: 24 == 1 / 3 * 4 + 6

 Answer:
 24 == (4+3+1)*3